Top 12 Hygienist Skills to Put on Your Resume

 How to Improve Sterilization Techniques Skills

-By implementing these steps, hygienists can enhance their sterilization techniques, ensuring a safe and hygienic environment for both patients and staff.
+By implementing these steps, hygienists can enhance sterilization techniques and maintain a safe, compliant environment.

 How to Display Sterilization Techniques Skills on Your Resume